-Quetiapine extended-release tablet is indicated as an integral part of a total treatment program for adolescents with schizophrenia and pediatric bipolar disorder that may include other measures (psychological, educational, and social).
-Effectiveness and safety of quetiapine extended-release tablet have not been established in pediatric patients less than 13 years of age for schizophrenia or less than 10 years of age for bipolar mania.
+Quetiapine is indicated as an integral part of a total treatment program for adolescents with schizophrenia and pediatric bipolar disorder that may include other measures (psychological, educational, and social).
+Effectiveness and safety of quetiapine have not been established in pediatric patients less than 13 years of age for schizophrenia or less than 10 years of age for bipolar mania.
 Appropriate educational placement is essential and psychosocial intervention is often helpful.
-The decision to prescribe atypical antipsychotic medication will depend upon the physician's assessment of the chronicity and severity of the patient's symptoms [see INDICATIONS AND USAGE (1.4)].
+The decision to prescribe atypical antipsychotic medication will depend upon the physician's assessment of the chronicity and severity of the patient's symptoms [see INDICATIONS AND USAGE (1.3)].

-Manufactured for:

-Lupin Pharmaceuticals, Inc.Baltimore, Maryland 21202 United States
+Manufactured for: Lupin Pharmaceuticals, Inc. Baltimore, Maryland 21202 United States.